How to Get a Class B CDL License in 2026: Requirements & Step-by-Step Guide

 - Clean Record: No active suspensions or recent major violations (like a DUI in the last year).

-- The Medical Card: You must pass a DOT Physical Exam.
-This checks your blood pressure, vision, and hearing.
+- The Medical Card: You must pass a DOT Physical Exam from a certified Medical Examiner.
+This checks your blood pressure (must be under 140/90 for a 2-year card), vision (20/40 or better), and hearing.
 You cannot get a permit without this card.

 Step 1: Get the Commercial Learner's Permit (CLP)